OpenCBM/OpenCBM/xum1541/README.txt

 Tasks
 =====
 Bugs:
-- Fix need for hard reset after aborting "cbmctrl change 8"
-- Investigate minor glitches in ATN-out line during set/release CLK and DATA
+- The USBKEY firmware fails to enter bootloader mode from software.
+  This will eventually be fixed but is not a big deal since that board has hardware buttons to do the same function.
+The ZoomFloppy works fine.
+- Debug printing via the UART is not supported on ZoomFloppy since it has to use this pin for the IEC DATA connection.
+Another route for debugging should be found for it.

 Improvements:
-- Cleanup all xu1541* names in msgs, functions, etc.
-- Test IEC delay timing loops with scope to optimize
-- Combine OUT cmd and data usb xfers
-- Remove GET_RESULT command
+- Add utility to enter DFU mode (sw upgrade)
+- Add SRQ nibbling support
-- Add handling of USB stalls in error case
+- Add IEEE-488 support
-- Find a way to detect brownout so that we don't run when the drive is powered on but we aren't.
-- Upgrade LUFA and WinAVR for builds
+- Upgrade WinAVR for builds
-- Fix .inf file for libusb so that it is not reported as an xu1541
+- Fix .inf file for libusb with new VID/PID
-- Readability: xu1541_ioctl needs to be split up in plugin for 3 types of IO
-- enable WDT in order to avoid need for manual reset of AVR in cases where it is hung up
 - Test various cable lengths and USB hubs to be sure it is reliable
-- Consider adding IEEE-488 or 1571 burst most (SRQ) support

 General opencbm issues not in xum1541 code:
-- cbmcopy only does byte at a time, does not use read_n() API from plugin
+- cbmcopy only does byte at a time, does not use read_n() API from plugin.
+  Thus, reading/writing files from a disk with cbmcopy will be slow and not take advantage of the speed of the xum1541.
+However, d64copy and nibtools can perform at full speed since they use a separate IO route.

 General opencbm issues for a 0.5.x release:
 - instcbm (Windows):